TanjaKec/bootcamp/content/general/WhatLearn/_index.en.md

 * Readings and hand-outs/exercises
 * Participation in the discussions
-* Quizzes covering concepts from tutorials and/or readings
+* Exercises covering concepts from tutorials and/or readings
 {{% /notice %}}